bergercookie/asm-lsp/README.md

 ## Goal

-Provide hovering, autocompletion, and signature help for assembly files written in the GAS/NASM or GO assembly flavors.
+Provide hovering, autocompletion, signature help, and go to definition for assembly files written in the GAS/NASM or GO assembly flavors.
 It supports assembly files for the x86 or x86_64 instruction sets.

 This tool can serve as reference when reading the assembly output of a program.
 This way you can query what each command exactly does and deliberate about